Cataract Audit

 The cataract audit utilises validated measures of quality that discriminate between surgeons and centres.
 Outcomes of the audit will include case complexity adjusted outcomes for surgical complications and visual acuity loss from cataract surgery

 The published results show how surgeons and hospitals compare with expected outcomes.
-There are two specific measures; The number of patients whose eyesight gets worse and the number of patients who experience posterior capsular rupture (PCR) during surgery.
+There are two specific measures

 PCR Analysis